abirtasrif/omz-linux/README.md

 `p9k_configure`

 ### optional
 16. To use in VSCODE terminal, use zsh terminal and change font to one monospace Nerd Font.
-You can install attached Daddy font mono and use this value in vscode settings.json<br>
+Example of Daddy font mono and use this value in vscode settings.json<br>
 `"terminal.integrated.fontFamily": "DaddyTimeMono Nerd Font Mono"`

 17. you can tweak the configuration by editing `~/.p10k.zsh` file.